 Tannenberg (July 15, 1410, Poland) - also Grunwald; Witold and Ladislav (Poland and Lithuania)

-defeated von Jungingen (Teutonic Knights)
+defeated Ulrich von Jungingen (Teutonic Knights)

 Flodden Field (Sept.
 9, 1513, England) - Earl of Surrey (England), leading Henry VIII's army,